SimpleArt/pyroot/README.md

 x = solver(f, x1, x2, fprime, method="newton")
 ```

-### Solver Generator
+### Solver Generator / Table

 The `solver_generator` provides the same API as the `solver`, but instead of just returning the final result, every iteration is `yield`ed.
-This allows one to, for example, track iterations as they occur, and even send estimates in-between iterations.
+This allows one to track iterations as they occur, send estimates in-between iterations, terminate early, and so on.
 The documentation includes examples of this combined with the `tabulate` [package](https://pypi.org/project/tabulate/) to allow prettier printing.

+The `solver_table` provides the same API as the `solver_generator`, but instead of generating results, a stringified table of results is returned, using the `tabulate` package.

 ### Full API Documentation